CraftySalamander/RTS_Overlay/Readme.md

 When available, the easiest way to design a build order is through a dedicated website which can output the build orders in correct format (e.g. [buildorderguide.com](https://www.buildorderguide.com) for AoE2).
 Many existing build orders can be found on these websites.

 Alternatively, you can write it in the build order design panel by clicking on **Design your own** in the [web version](https://rts-overlay.github.io/) (see demo [here](https://youtu.be/dst2b8b4_fo)).
-For the EXE/Python solution, use the [Add build order button](docs/assets/common/action_button/feather.webp).
+For the EXE/Python solution, use the [Add/Edit build orders button](docs/assets/common/action_button/feather.webp).
-The generated build orders are identical for the two versions.
-It is way easier to do it via the web interface, even if the BO will be used in the the EXE/Python application.
+The generated build orders are identical for the two versions (Web & EXE/Python).

 ![Build Order Design](/readme/rts_overlay_aoe2_editor.gif)